martinmoscovich/posts/Javascript Debugging - Part II.md

 ### Conclusion

 By using any of these tools, developing and debugging will be much easier and that helps to reduce the number of runtime errors.
-Using the console and logging is still very helpful, but techniques complement.
-Logging is your best friend when analyzing a bug on production code and it also helps while debugging.
+Using the console and logging is still very helpful, but the two techniques complement.
+Logging is your best friend when analyzing a bug on production code and it also helps while developing.
 In some situations, like async and/or time sensitive code, pausing the execution and running line by line will produce undesired side-effects, so using the log is your only option.

 I will talk about it in Part III.
 See you there!